Professional wrestling match types: Last Chance match

 A last chance match, also called a do or die match, is a championship match where, if the challenger does not win the title, they are banned from challenging for it again as long as the winner of the same match holds it.
-Rarely, the loser may even be barred from challenging for that title for as long as he remains employed at the company.
+Rarely, the loser may even be barred from challenging for that title for as long as he remains employed at the company, or in some cases never be able to challenge for the title under any circumstance.
 For example, at Slammiversary XI's main event, Sting was defeated by defending champion Bully Ray in a No Holds Barred variant of this match; as per the pre-match stipulation, he was barred from challenging for the TNA World Heavyweight Championship ever again no matter who holds it.
-A similar situation occurred at All Elite Wrestling's 2019 Full Gear event, in which Cody Rhodes lost to AEW World Champion Chris Jericho and could never challenge for the title again as long as he was employed by AEW.
+Two similar situations would occur in All Elite Wrestling: at the 2019 Full Gear event, Cody Rhodes lost to AEW World Champion Chris Jericho, and as a result, could never challenge for the title again as long as he was employed by AEW; years later, in the leadup to the 2026 Revolution event, "Hangman" Adam Page invoked a stipulation for his AEW World Championship match against MJF at the event where, similarly to Sting's Slammiversary XI match, he would never challenge for the title ever again if he lost; he, like Sting, would also go on to lose the match, thus barring him from ever challenging for the title again.
+Later in the year, MJF applied the same stipulation to Kenny Omega for their AEW World Championship match at Beach Break 2026, which unlike the other aforementioned matches, Omega won.
 Tyson Kidd lost a last chance match against Adrian Neville for the NXT Championship in 2014.
 As a result, Tyson Kidd would never get another chance at the NXT Championship as long as he remained employed with WWE.